When it comes to the Covid-19 vaccine, 2 is better than 1

 The only thing the vaccination can cause is immunity

 A vaccine doesn’t eradicate the virus but it does help protect millions from the effects of coronavirus.
 It allows the body’s natural defences to fight and ultimately defeat the infection.
 This is the first step to safeguarding ourselves, and our community, against this disease.
-To date, over 50 million people in the UK have had the vaccine: that many people can’t be wrong.
+To date, nearly 74 million people in the UK have had the vaccine: that many people can’t be wrong.

 “It’s a bit like a seat belt.
 It won’t prevent you from having a crash but it makes it more likely you’ll be OK if you do.”